-Lynndie English is not the only victim of this one person, we all are!
+Lynndie England is not the only victim of this one person, we all are!

 This illustrates one of the most important points we are making in our work on The Sociopathic Style™: The cost to the individuals involved is tragic; the cost to society of this relationship style is huge beyond comprehension!

 Remember, this is the story of the web woven by just one psychopath.
 There are hundreds of thousands of these stories unfolding throughout the world as you read this article.
 We pay the price.

 Oh, and by the way, what is the price paid by Charles Graner Jr.?
 He was convicted, sentenced to 10 years in a military prison and demoted to private.

 As a final note I would like to quote from another article written in the Dallas Morning News on May 13, 2005.

 “There is no end to the sadness of Lynndie England.
 There is no excusing what she did, but explaining is a different matter.
 She is that rare genuine article, the cliché, and the stereotype that turns out upon investigation to be true.
 She lived with her family in a trailer in West Virginia.
 She’s only a high school graduate.
 She married when she was 19 — on a lark, she told her friends, and then for only two years.”

 “She joined the Army Reserve…for college money (she wanted to be a meteorologist and chase storms).
 She had an affair or something with Graner in Iraq and has a baby by him.
 He apparently encouraged her to abuse prisoners.
 He also married another woman.”